 - Employee Enrollment: Inform the plan details to employees and facilitate their enrollment in the MEP.

-The specific, financial-based benefits for your Charlotte, NC small business retirement plan is dependent upon which plan you choose.
-That said, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
-60% of workers say that a retirement plan is a "very important" factor in job satisfaction, while employers also get tax breaks and can better attract and motivate employees.
-Below are some of the main benefits for both businesses and employees of having a small business retirement plan:
+The specific, financial-based advantages to your Charlotte, NC small business retirement plan is dependent upon which plan you choose.
+That said, a small business retirement plan, whichever one you choose, has universal benefits.
+Over half of employees responded to a survey stating it is a "very important" factor in job satisfaction, while employers also get tax breaks and can better attract and motivate employees.
+Below are some of the main benefits for both businesses and employees of setting up a small business retirement plan:

 Employee Benefits